Pick up the Pikuniku puzzle

 Created by Devolver Digital, it features a tiny blob with legs that finds itself bouncing into a village that has a lot of problems.
 The first of these problems involves fixing a bridge.
 Among other extremely low-stakes puzzles, the game will have you play a basketball-football hybrid mini-game, survive through elaborate missions of hide-and-seek, and even conduct a bird-related fetch quest.

-The mechanic involves the main character solving issues in the village — achieved through rolling around the village, kicking objects, and talking to other characters.
+The mechanics involve the main character solving issues in the village — achieved through rolling around the village, kicking objects, and talking to other characters.
 This makes it a little difficult to categorise Pikuniku into a specific genre of game.
-Just when I thought “puzzle platformer” might fit, the credits started to roll.
+Just when I thought ‘puzzle platformer’ might fit, the credits started to roll.
 As you see, the game does not take longer than four hours to complete the main and side missions.
 So it does not really qualify as your typical epic puzzle-platforming trial.
 But it does pull you in with its earnest simplicity.